ExMember/exmember.github.io/_drafts/hsnc-best-practices.md

 Special meetings can be called when necessary but should be avoided.
-It is very difficult to find a date and time that all the  board or committee members are available and stakeholders, who are familiar with the standing meeting calendar, are less likely to be aware of a special meeting.
+It is very difficult to find a date and time that all the  board or committee members are available.
+Also, other stakeholders, who are familiar with the standing meeting calendar, are less likely to be aware of a special meeting.

 ## Where

-Meetings must be held within the boundaries of the NC.
+Meetings must be held within the boundaries of the NC.[^VIII-1]

-Meeting locations must be open to the public. [[Cite Brown Act.]]
+Meeting locations must be open to the public.[^54961-a]

-Meeting locations must be ADA compliant. [[Cite Brown Act.
-Link to ADA compliance checklist.]]
+Meeting locations must be ADA compliant.[^54961-a]

 The HSDNC has twenty board members and routinely sees 20 members of the public at board meetings so board meeting locations should accommodate at